Home Lessons Tutorials Links Books About Us Site Map

 Reagan was the only professional actor to be elected President.

 Reagan's would-be assassin, John Hinkley wanted to assassinate the President to impress actress Jodie Foster.
 After the assassination attempt he was put in a mental institution.
+(For more information see the page on the attempted assassination of President Reagan.)

 A young boy gave Reagan a goldfish which Reagan kept in a fish tank which had the presidential seal on it.